oroinc/documentation/backend/setup/demo-environment/azure.rst

                    **OroCRM VM Demo Data**: If you have deployed OroCRM VM with demo data, use **admin** as login and the password to access the back-office of the application.
 To access the application via SSH, specify your username and password/public key, and restart services (`systemctl restart oro*`).

                    **OroCommerce VM Demo Data**: If you have deployed OroCommerce VM with demo data, use *AmandaRCole@example.org* both as your login and password to access the storefront (`http://<DNSprefix>.cloudapp.azure.com`).
 To access the back-office of the application (`http://<DNSprefix>.cloudapp.azure.com/admin/admin`), use *admin* as login and password.
-To access the application via SSH, specify your username and password, or a public key, and restart services (`systemctl restart oro*`).
+To access the application via SSH, specify your username and password or a public key, and restart services (`systemctl restart oro*`).

 Configure Application URL
 -------------------------